jake-knerr/cogent/README.md

 A solution is `adopted stylesheets.` However, it does not work in Safari.

-Shadow DOM also precludes parents from changing styling in child fragments, although this may be a feature rather than a bug.
+Shadow DOM also precludes parents from changing styling in child components, although this may be a feature rather than a bug.

 ### Custom Elements